sbt/sbt/CONTRIBUTING.md

 		$ sbt
 		> publishLocal

-5. To use this locally built version of sbt, copy your stable `~/bin/sbt` script to `~/bin/xsbt` and change it to use the launcher jar in `<sbt>/target/`.
+5. To use this locally built version of sbt, copy your stable `~/bin/sbt` script to `~/bin/xsbt` and change it to use the launcher jar in `<sbt>/launch/target/`.

   For the v0.13.8 tag, the full location is:

 		<sbt>/target/sbt-launch-0.13.8.jar

 	If using the 0.13 development branch, the launcher is at:

-		<sbt>/target/sbt-launch-0.13.10-SNAPSHOT.jar
+               <sbt>/launch/target/sbt-launch.jar

-	Directory `target` is removed by clean command.
-Second solution is using artifact stored in local ivy repository.
+	Directory `target` is removed by `clean` command.
+Second solution is using the artifact stored in the local ivy repository.

 	 The launcher is located in:

               $HOME/.ivy2/local/org.scala-sbt/sbt-launch/0.13.8/jars/sbt-launch.jar

 	 for v0.13.8 tag, or in:

               $HOME/.ivy2/local/org.scala-sbt/sbt-launch/0.13.10-SNAPSHOT/jars/sbt-launch.jar

 	 for development branch.

 ## Modifying sbt